 Q. How is your company paid for its services?

 A. We operate on a percentage-based commission.
 Because we operate on a percentage-based commission; we are very motivated to get you the most money possible for your possessions.

 Q. What do you do with items that don’t sell?

 A. We strive to sell every item in the house for the highest price we can achieve, but there are always items left over.
-Depending on your wishes, we arrange for items to be donated, sold or retained by the family to keep or dispose of as they see fit.
+Depending on your wishes, we arrange for items to be cleared out completely or retained by the family to keep or dispose of as they see fit.

 Q. Do you clean the home after the sale?

 A. We strive to pick up large debris and leave the house “broom clean.”
 Please bear in mind that we are an estate liquidation company, though, and not a housekeeping service.